Providing you with easy access to the best healthcare possible is our priority. Contact us however you like, and we’ll take it from there.

 Did you know?
 You can now opt in to receive text message appointment reminders.
 See more below.

-If your child already have a UCLA doctor: During normal office hours, call your doctor’s office.
+If your child already has a UCLA doctor: During normal office hours, call your doctor’s office.
 After hours, call your doctor’s office.
 Some offices may offer the Nurse Advice Line, where a nurse can answer medical questions, guide you to the appropriate care, schedule an appointment, or direct you to a UCLA Urgent Care location.
-If you are new to UCLA, call 800-UCLA-MD1 (800-825-2631) for a referral to a UCLA General Pediatrician or call 310-852-0867 for a referral to a Pediatric Specialist or request an appointment online..
+If you are new to UCLA, call 800-UCLA-MD1 (310-825-2631) for a referral to a UCLA General Pediatrician or call 310-825-0867 for a referral to a Pediatric Specialist or request an appointment online..
 View a complete list of pediatric services.

-Send a non-urgent message: Contact your child's doctor’s office through my.UCLAhealth.org, your electronic health record.
+Send a non-urgent message: Contact your doctor’s office through my.UCLAhealth.org, your electronic health record for advice or to request an appointment.

 Skip the phone calls and receive your appointment reminders by text.
 It’s quick, easy and convenient.